rusticstuff/simdutf8/README.md

 ### Compat flavor
 The `compat` flavor is fully API-compatible with `std::str::from_utf8`.
 In particular `simdutf8::compat::from_utf8()` returns a `simdutf8::compat::Utf8Error` which has the `valid_up_to()` and `error_len()` methods.
 The first is useful for verification of streamed data.
-Also it fails fast: Errors are checked on-the-fly as the string is processed so if there is an invalid UTF-8 sequence at the beginning of the data it returns without processing the rest of the data.
+It fails early: errors are checked on-the-fly as the string is processed and once an invalid UTF-8 sequence is encountered, it returns without processing the rest of the data.

 ## Implementation selection
 The fastest implementation is selected at runtime using the `std::is_x86_feature_detected!` macro unless the targeted